-Deferred STI Payment 33% of any STI outcom traded until after they I ares (Shares) that vest in two o tranches and cannot be Any unvested Shares m ay be forfeited if the exe cutive ceases to be an empl oyee before a vesting date.
-The following allocation of f any STI payment betwee en cash and Shares applies t for financial year 2022: Cash Deferre d Shares Date Payable/ of Vesting Following results release 1 year following end of performance period 2 years following end of performance period Percentage 67% 16.5% 16.5% of the STI payable) by commencing 5 trading the volume weighted aver rmined by dividing the defer rage price (VWAP).
-VWAP is 4 trading days after the pert (s). calculated over the period The Executive KMP will dividends, capital return lding the Shares in the perio d before vesting, including , . vithin specified trading windo (such as the insider trading p The Board has determi component of the STI I cquired on-market to satisfy any awards under this Assessment and Board discretion Actual performance ag financial year. ainst Group financial and individual measures is asses sed at the end of the Committee (PRC) may significant factors that negatively to results.
-Ac will require the judgeme recommend that the Boar are considered outside the djustments are by exception ent of the Board and will and individual measures the a exercise its discretion to a e control of management the on and are not intended to b balance fair outcomes that r mes experienced by Nine's s djust outcomes for at contribute positively or be regular.
-Any adjustment reflect management's . ,. short-term incentive to be p O as appropriate, as well as 5 ures and individual objective CEO, and 150% for other Exe that participants do no obligation to the Comp t unfairly benefit, including any.
-In addition, the Boar aere any information beco Is made under the Short Terr g in the event of fraud, disho d may also clawback awarc mes available after awards ( nesty or a breach of Is in the case of material
+Deferred STI Payment • 33% of any STI outcome is deferred into Nine shares (Shares) that vest in two tranches and cannot be traded until after they have vested.
+Any unvested Shares m nay be forfeited if the exe cutive ceases to be an empl oyee before a vesting date.
+The following allocation o f any STI payment betwee en cash and Shares applies t for financial year 2022: Cash Deferred Shares Date Payable/ of Vesting Following results release 1 year following end of performance period 2 years following end of performance period Percentage 67% 16.5% 16.5% • The number of Shares subject to deferral is determined by dividing the deferred STI amount (being 33% of the STI payable) by the volume weighted average price (VWAP).
+VWAP is calculated over the period commencing 5 trading days before and ending 4 trading days after the performance period results release (i.e. over a total period of 10 trading days).
+The Executive KMP will receive all benefits of holding the Shares in the period before vesting, including dividends, capital returns and voting rights.
+Shares which have vested can only be traded, within specified trading windows, consistent with Nine's Securities Trading Policy or any applicable laws (such as the insider trading provisions). • The Board has determined that Shares will be acquired on-market to satisfy any awards under this component of the STI Plan.
+Assessment and Board discretion Actual performance against Group financial and individual measures is assessed at the end of the financial year.
+In assessing the achievement of Group financial and individual measures the People and Remuneration Committee (PRC) may recommend that the Board exercise its discretion to adjust outcomes for significant factors that are considered outside the control of management that contribute positively or negatively to results.
+Adjustments are by exception and are not intended to be regular.
+Any adjustment will require the judgement of the Board and will balance fair outcomes that reflect management's delivery of financial performance, with the outcomes experienced by Nine's shareholders. • The Board determines the amount, if any, of the short-term incentive to be paid to each Executive KMP, seeking recommendations from the PRC and CEO as appropriate, as well as the Chair of the Audit and Risk Committee.
+For significant outperformance of financial measures and individual objectives, Executives may be awarded an STI payment of up to 125% for the CEO, and 150% for other Executives, of the target STI.
+The Board has the discretion to clawback awards made under the Short Term Incentive plan to ensure that participants do not unfairly benefit, including in the event of fraud, dishonesty or a breach of obligation to the Company.
+In addition, the Board may also clawback awards in the case of material risk issues arising or where any information becomes available after awards are granted, which suggests that the outcome was not justified.